-The Saskatoon Inter-agency Response is dedicated to meeting the needs of people who are especially vulnerable to the negative impacts of the Covid-19 pandemic due to entrenched housing and food insecurity.
+The Saskatoon Inter-agency Response to Covid-19 (SIRC) is dedicated to meeting the needs of people who are especially vulnerable to the impacts of the Covid-19 pandemic due to entrenched housing and food insecurity.

 Homelessness (rough sleeping, hidden homelessness)

 - Lacking adequate, affordable access to appropriate and healthy food

 We recognize that the legacies of colonialism and systemic racism in Saskatchewan have caused the over-representation of Indigenous people in the vulnerable population.
 As such, special attention is being paid to ensure that Indigenous service providers receive equitable access to funding and support to work in collaboration with the COVID-19 Inter-Agency Response and provide essential services for the urban Indigenous people who call Saskatoon home.